-- Sometimes a type (A) is defined in terms of another type "(B) - This allows the definition of A to take & give back information specific to type B - e.g. methods take an A as a "parameter", or return a B, etc. - Common example: Collections depending on the type of their content - We say that the type A is "parameterized by" type B - We can describe such "Parameterized Types" using Java "Generics" - Syntax used: A
+- Sometimes a type (A) is defined in terms of another type (B) - This allows the definition of A to take & give back information specific to type B - e.g. methods take an A as a "parameter", or return a B, etc. - Common examples: - Collections dependent on type of their content ("set of double precision values", "a dictionary mapping strings to integer") - Tuples: "a pair of a character string and integer" - We say that the type A is "parameterized by" type B

+Parameterized Types